People

 Ian Whatley

-Ian is a first-year master's student in applied math studying arctic caribou populations.
+Ian is a 1st-year master's student in applied math studying arctic caribou populations.
 He is interested in modelling these populations stochastically and using stochastic dynamic programming to optimize their harvest for species longevity.
 In his free time, he likes learning languages, mountain biking, running, and playing bar trivia.

 Profile Picture